August 15, 2020

 With a lifetime of eating tofu and soybean products, many Asians enjoy very healthy skin throughout their lives and their skin frequently tends to look younger and healthier as they age.

-Sun definitely plays a significant role in the functioning of our bodies – it aids in regulating our sleeping patterns, affects our moods and helps our skin to produce vitamin D (actually not a vitamin, but a pro-hormone which is something that the body converts to an important hormone).
-However, ultraviolet rays – UVB rays are short waves and UVA are longer waves – can both penetrate the skin and enter skin cells.
+Sun definitely plays a significant role in the functioning of our bodies – it aids in regulating our sleeping patterns, affects our moods and helps our skin to produce vitamin D. However, ultraviolet rays – UVB rays are short waves and UVA are longer waves – can both penetrate the skin and enter skin cells.
 When UV rays enter skin cells it causes problems with the cell’s normal functioning which changes the way skin grows and appears.

 Exposure to UV rays damages the DNA inside our skin cells which causes them to grow rapidly and divide abnormally.
 The result can be clumps of abnormal cells which can darken in colour (sunspots or liver spots) and also form tumors and lesions – both benign and sometimes malignant.

-The UV rays that penetrate the skin also work to break down the collagen and elastin that we naturally have in abundance in our skin - remember that collagen represents 70-80% of the dry weight of human skin.
+The UV rays that penetrate the skin also work to break down the collagen and elastin that we naturally have in abundance in our skin.
 These two important skin components give our skin its strength and elastic qualities.
-You can think of their structural properties like a lovely firm mattress you’re your epidermis is the top sheet.
+You can think of their structural properties like a lovely firm mattress and your epidermis is the top sheet.
 Healthy and abundant collagen and elastin are like a springy, firm mattress that hold the top sheet tight, firm, and smooth.
 The wrinkles and loose skin that develop from depleted collagen and elastin in your skin’s dermal layer are similar to a saggy, lumpy and soft mattress which then have a wrinkly and loose top sheet.
 Your body’s ability to produce collagen diminishes as you age so it’s a bad idea to speed up that process by allowing UV rays to break down the collagen that your body has worked so hard to produce.

 Of course, our skin repairs and renews itself by forming new skin cells and shedding dead cells from the outer most layer of the epidermis.
 However, the natural ageing process slows down our ability to make new skin cells, so the skin’s renewal process slows and declines.
 Exposure to sun speeds this decline and enhances the skin’s overall deterioration.